thegetty/artistryinbronze/content/large-scale-bronzes/1-plattner-gschwantler-vak.md

 > - 2013: IR spectroscopy
 > - 2013[^71]: Gas chromatography for organic coatings

+{{< q-figure id="1.12" class="float-right">}}

 To complement the X-radiography studies of the BAM[^72] performed in Berlin 2001 (**fig. 1.12**), the Austrian Technical Inspection Authority (TÜV) provided their portable X-ray apparatus.
 Radiography images, produced by selenium-isotope continuous radiation, yielded additional information about the porosity and the structural distribution of the Sorel cement.
 For this investigation, the radiation had to reach as far as 40 meters (44 yards), a difficult task to organize in the Neue Burg, the spacious building where the Athlete is on display in the Ephesos Museum.

-{{< q-figure id="1.12" >}}

 Under X-radiation, the chest of the Athlete showed very high density with almost no detectable penetration, even after doubling the radiation’s intensity and prolonging the exposure time fourfold.
 A possible reason could be the high concentration of barite[^73] in the fill, but a conclusive explanation is still lacking.